It's a boy: 'Very excited' Prince William takes Kate home after birth of prince

 LONDON (Reuters) - Kate, wife of Prince William, smiled and waved as she left hospital on Monday after giving birth to a boy who is now fifth in line to the British throne.

-The baby was born at 1001 GMT and weighed 8 lbs 7oz (3.8 kg).
+The baby was born at 1001 GMT (6.01 a.m.
+ET)and weighed 8 lbs 7oz (3.8 kg).
 William was present for the birth at St Mary’s Hospital in west London where their other two children, George and Charlotte, were also born.

 Kate, wearing a red dress, smiled at hundreds of well-wishers and assembled journalists as she left the hospital clutching her baby just 7 hours after the birth.
 William later put the boy, strapped into a car seat, into a waiting car.